Revival Centres International: Forum Theatre

 The Forum Theatre (formerly known as the "State Theatre") is a famous "Moorish Revival" style theatre located on the corner of Flinders Street and Russell Street in the central business district of Melbourne, Australia.
 When the theatre was first built by Bohringer, Taylor & Johnson in 1929, it had the largest seating capacity in Australia, holding 3371 people.
 In 1985 it was purchased by the Revival Centres International for use as its International headquarters.
 In 1995 the property was sold to Staged Developments Australia, who redeveloped it for use as a film and concert venue.

 General meeting format

-The Revival Centres normally holds a midweek meeting in the form of decentralised house groups, and at least one full assembly meeting each Sunday.
+The Revival Centres normally holds a midweek meeting in the form of decentralised house groups, and at least one full assembly meeting each Sunday, generally two.
 Both meeting types are expected to contain most of the following elements: